zydou/tea/CONTRIBUTING.md

 - Always make sure that the help texts are properly set, and as concise as possible.

 ### Internal Module Structure
-- `cmd`: only contains comand/flag options for `urfave/cli`
+- `cmd`: only contains command/flag options for `urfave/cli`
-  - subcomands are in a subpackage named after its parent comand
+  - subcommands are in a subpackage named after its parent command
 - `modules/task`: contain func for doing something with gitea (e.g. create token by user/passwd)
 - `modules/print`: contain all functions that print to stdout